billingsdaniel/NetworkBootcamp/Documentation/linux/networking.md

 3. use tail command (for long log files, only displays last 10 lines) `tail -f /var/log/syslog`\
 `tail -f /var/log/syslog | grep `
-4. use head command if tail doesnt display what you want, or use full log file with `| grep|` `head -f /var/log/syslog | grep `\
+4. Use head command if tail doesn't display what you want, or use the full log file with `| grep|` `head -f /var/log/syslog | grep `\
 `journalctl | grep `
 5. Testing connectivity: